 Starting out and even now, Chef Rob is not afraid to get on the phone and make calls to local businesses and contacts.
 Sure, the contacts may not have immediate needs, but it’s a long-term strategy.
 When they’re in need of catering services, they’ll remember the time Chef Rob reached out personally.
 To promote the opening of The Berkshire, Chef Rob gave dozens of tours to interested parties even before the space was open.

 Social media is also crucial in making people aware of your catering and event capabilities.
 Special occasions, weddings, and food are all very well expressed through photography mediums such as Instagram, while your general information is best housed on your website or Facebook page.
 Review sites like Yelp can be tricky to deal with.
-Check out this article on how to handle negative online reviews.

 Once your catering chops have been proven to the community, business can find you.
 For example, because Chef Rob has built such a quality reputation for wedding excellence, his weekends are booked well into next year.
 His focus has been on securing jobs during off-peak times.
 Consider reaching out to businesses having sales meetings or other gatherings in the middle of the day or on non-weekend evenings.